michmattera/HerBody/README.md

  ### Register

- The [Register template](templates/account/register.html "Link to register template") is a form where the user will be prompted to ask just the username, the email, the password and a confirmation of the password .
+ The [Register template](templates/account/register.html "Link to register template") is a form where the user will be prompted to ask just the username, the email, the password, and a confirmation of the password.
- If there are any error in the form than it will show a error message.
+ If there is any error in the form then it will show a error message.
- If not it will be redirect to the login page.
+ If not it will be redirected to the login page.

  <details>
 <summary>Register functionality</summary>